What To Know Before You Go To Intuit

 Changes to Intuit

-- Intuit staff re-installed the exhibition Outsider Art: The Collection of Victor F. Keen to create more spacing to facilitate traffic flow that will allow guests to experience and enjoy the art while safely distancing themselves from others.
+- Intuit staff installed our current exhibitions to create more space to facilitate traffic flow that will allow guests to experience and enjoy the art while safely distancing themselves from others.

 - Intuit installed physical barriers, such as plexiglass, at the admissions desk and the Intuit Store.